openhab/openhab-addons/bundles/org.openhab.voice.pipertts/README.md

 # Piper Text-to-Speech

-Piper STT integrates [Piper](https://github.com/rhasspy/piper) the fast, local neural text to speech system that sounds great and is optimized for the Raspberry Pi 4 into OpenHAB using a JNI interface.
+Piper STT integrates [Piper](https://github.com/rhasspy/piper) the fast, local neural text to speech system that sounds great and is optimized for the Raspberry Pi 4 into openHAB using a JNI interface.

 ## Supported platforms

-The service relies on native dependencies which are distributed with-in the add-on: piper-jni, piper, piper-phonemize, espeak-ng, an the onnxruntime.

-It includes compatibility for the following platforms:
+The add-on is compatible with the following platforms:

 * linux (armv7l, aarch64, x86_64, min GLIBC version 2.31)
 * macOS (x86_64 min version 11.0, aarch64 min version 13.0)